Back to Blog

 - $2,000+/day - You are a select few that have been in the industry 10+ years, have worked with some of the largest clients in some of the largest studios, where you might be hired to oversee a project from start to finish.
 You might have to roll up your sleeves and do some motion design, but that's not what they are paying you for.
 They are paying you for direction, creative ideas, and thinking of out-of-the box solutions that really stand out, all the while knowing how to execute with a team.

-Charge Based on Your Value
+Charge Clients Based on Your Value as a Motion Designer

 When discussing price with a client, here are some lines of what NOT to say: